catgsmith/AngularJS-Revision/README.md

 #Part 1 - Controllers

-4. Write an AngularJS application that has the a $scope variable called myName which is your name.
+5. Write an AngularJS application that has a $scope object called Connaught, which has the following properties:
-	In the view show the value of myName and its length.
-	Add another $scope variable called age which is your age.
-In the view show the age you were last year by using an expression.
+•	population: 545000
+•	numCounties: 5
+•	counties: An array consisting of "Galway", "Leitrim", "Mayo", "Roscommon" and "Sligo".
+•	largestTown: Galway
+•	founded: November 12th 988
+•	avgIndWage: 36500.00